Proposal Ideas: How to Propose

 What To Say When You Propose?

 Although these immortal words themselves are enough to melt anyone’s heart, if you want to say more than just ‘will you marry me?’ then our tips on what to say when you propose are just what you need.

-Planning the perfect marriage proposal can seem daunting, so start with the little things.
-Make the moment personal, sentimental and comfortable for the both of you with our top ‘will you marry me?’ ideas and tips on the most romantic ways to propose.
+Planning the perfect wedding proposal can seem daunting, so start with the little things.
+Make the moment memorable, private and sentimental for the both of you with our top ‘will you marry me?’ ideas and tips on the most romantic ways to propose.